 Avodah is a Hebrew word whose meaning encompasses labor, worship, and service.
 This is exactly what farming is to us: hard, meaningful, fulfilling work through which we respect our Creator and serve our community.
 We strive to be faithful stewards of Creation, living out the Jewish principle of Tikkun Olam (Repairing the World) by rebuilding our topsoil, our local economy, and the connections between rural and urban areas.
 We hope you will join us on this journey and we look forward to being your farmers!

 Avodah Farm is the labor of love of Martha and W. Geoffrey Black, along with their sons Elijah and Samuel.
 You could say farming was in our blood: we both grew up on homesteads where we learned from our parents how to grow our own food.
 We met as teenagers in 2002.
 Martha is Jewish, Geoffrey was raised a Quaker, but we both had in common a passion for good food, honest work and life on a farm.
-After graduating from collage and getting married in 2010, we dove right in to farming by starting our vegetable CSA in 2012, which we ran for five years on three different properties as we searched for a farm to call our own.
+After graduating from collage and getting married in 2010, we dove right in to farming by starting a vegetable CSA in 2012, which we ran for five years on three different properties as we searched for a farm to call our own.

 At the end of the day we love being farmers for the same reason we love being parents: There is no work more fulfilling than the work of nurturing life—whether it's a flock of baby chicks, a diverse pasture filled with dozens of species of grass and flowers, the billions of microbes in a handful of rich topsoil, or our two wonderful, energetic and curious sons.